charbel-dot/charbel-dot/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning C language
+- 🌱 I’m currently diving more in PC Hardware
 - 📫 How to reach me: charbelnasseh@hotmail.com
 - ⚡ Fun fact: I play darbuka